q1x/zabbix-templates-30/README.md

 - Set up a naming convention to ease working with templates from automated API scripts
 - Utilize the description fields for templates, items and triggers to document behaviour inline as much as possible.
 - Graph ALL the things, visualizing gathered data is key in your daily operations
+- When plausible, define host screens for easy access to relevant data.